mhm-ufz/mHM/README.md

 - The mHM comes with a [LICENSE][6] agreement, this includes also the GNU Lesser General Public License.
 - There is a list of [publications using mHM][7].

+**Please note:** This Git repository grants read access to the code of the release versions only.
+For the time being, please develop your code using the [SVN repository](https://svn.ufz.de/mhm/), access can be granted through the [registration form](http://www.ufz.de/index.php?en=40116) on the [mHM website](http://www.ufz.de/mhm/).
+In the course of 2018, we are planning to migrate our development repository from SVN to [GitLab](https://git.ufz.de/mhm).
+The [repository on GitHub.com](https://github.com/mhm-ufz/mhm) will be always a mirror of the releases at [GitLab](https://git.ufz.de/mhm).

 ## Cite as